Rumaki: Preparation

 Rumaki's ingredients and method of preparation vary, but usually it consists of water chestnuts and pieces of chicken liver wrapped in bacon and marinated in soy sauce and either ginger or brown sugar, then fried or baked.

 Etymology

 One of the earliest references to rumaki is on the 1941 menu of the Don the Beachcomber restaurant (Palm Springs).

 The name, like the dish, was probably invented at Don the Beachcomber.
-Its origin is unknown, although it could be short for Japanese harumaki 'spring roll'.
+Its etymological origin is unknown.
+However, it could be short for Japanese harumaki, 'spring roll'.